ArenKDesai/Aren-s-Notes/HBase & Cassandra Query Language.md

 ```

 ### Policy
-Replication polices are pluggable, with built-in
+Replication polices are pluggable, with built-in strategies

+SimpleStrategy: